iTwin/itwinjs-core/docs/learning/frontend/Localization.md

 // returns "Hello, You are logged in as {{username}}."
 ```

-### Powered by i18Next
+### Powered by i18next

-Behind the scenes, iTwin.js uses the [i18Next](http://www.i18next.com) JavaScript package.
-It has many other sophisticated internationalization capabilities, including formatting, plurals, and nesting, as well as the interpolation example given above. iTwin.js initializes i18next with a set of options that are usually fine for all applications.
-If you want different options, you can use i18next directly from your application, or instantiate an instance of iTwin.js' I18N class, which provides some convenience methods for waiting for the read to finish, etc.
+Behind the scenes, iTwin.js uses the [i18next](http://www.i18next.com) JavaScript package.
+It has many other sophisticated internationalization capabilities, including formatting, plurals, and nesting, as well as the interpolation example given above.

+As mentioned above, [IModelApp.localization]($frontend) uses an instance of the [ITwinLocalization]($i18n) class by default, which initializes i18next with a set of options that are usually fine for all applications.
+If you want different options, you could instantiate your own instance of [ITwinLocalization]($i18n) and pass in your own [LocalizationOptions]($i18n) to [ITwinLocalization.constructor]($i18n).
+Alternatively, you could create your own implementation of the iTwin.js [Localization]($common) interface or even import and use the i18next package directly.

 ### A Note About HTML in Localized Strings